Reduviidae: Feeding

 Some research on the nature of the venom from certain Reduviidae is under way.
 The saliva of Rhynocoris marginatus showed some insecticidal activity in vitro, in tests on lepidopteran pests.
 The effects included reduction of food consumption, assimilation, and use.
 Its antiaggregation factors also affected the aggregation and mobility of haemocytes.

 The saliva of the species Rhynocoris marginatus (Fab.) and Catamirus brevipennis (Servile) have been studied because of their activity against human pathogenic Gram-negative bacteria (including strains of Escherichia coli, Pseudomonas aeruginosa, Proteus vulgaris, and Salmonella typhimurium) and the Gram-positive (Streptococcus pyogenes).

 Some species are bloodsuckers rather than predators, and they are accordingly far less welcome to humans.
+The blood-feeding habit is thought to have evolved from species that lived in the nests of mammalian hosts.
+Several species are known to live among bat roosts, including Cavernicola pilosa, Triatoma dimidiata and Eratyrus mucronatus.
 Triatoma species and other members of the subfamily Triatominae, such as Rhodnius species, Panstrongylus megistus, and Paratriatoma hirsuta, are known as kissing bugs, because they tend to bite sleeping humans in the soft tissue around the lips and eyes.
 A more serious problem than their bites is the fact that several of these haematophagous Central and South American species transmit the potentially fatal trypanosomal Chagas disease, sometimes called American trypanosomiasis.
 This results in the death of 12,000 people a year.

+The Emesinae live among spider webs.

 Phylogeny and evolutionary history

 Current taxonomy is based on morphological characteristics.
 The first cladistic analysis based on molecular data (mitochondrial and nuclear ribosomal DNA) was published in 2009 and called into question the monophyly of some current groups, such as the Emesinae.
 Reduviidae are monophyletic, and the "Phymatine Complex" is consistently recovered as the sister to the higher Reduviidae, which includes 90 percent of the reduviid species diversity.
-The origin of the species dates to around the middle Jurassic.
+Reduviidae is suggested to have split from other Cimicomorphs during the Jurassic, based on molecular clock.
 The oldest fossils of the family are from the Late Cretaceous (Cenomanian) aged Burmese amber, represented by nymphs and the genus Paleotriatoma, belonging to the subfamily Triatominae.